hardisgroupcom/vagrant-elk-reflex/README.md

 Redis is collecting data on the host machine at [tcp://localhost:6379](tcp://localhost:6379)

-InfluxDB is collecting data on the host machine at [udp://localhost:25826](udp://localhost:25826)
+InfluxDB is collecting Collectd data on the host machine at [udp://localhost:25826](udp://localhost:25826)

+InfluxDB is collecting Telegraf data on the host machine at [udp://localhost:25826](udp://localhost:25827)

 You can collect any log4j or logback to redis by using :
 * [log4j-redis-appender](https://github.com/hardisgroupcom/log4j-redis-appender)